 Dental problems can not only become expensive, but can alter the facial appearance.
 Loose or lost teeth can cause gaps in the mouth that may not just look unattractive, but also incur a lack of support for the features and cause subsequent facial changes.

 Possessing a great smile is a recognised desire by the team at Light Touch Clinic and they can provide the right treatment to ensure you hold on to this important facial characteristic.
 An individual consultation with one of Light Touch’s expert professionals can assess the cause of teeth grinding and suggest a suitable plan of action.
-By administering botulinum toxin (BOTOX) into the masseter muscle (at the sides of the jaw), the over contracted muscles can relax and teeth grinding will reduce.
+By administering wrinkle relaxing injections into the masseter muscle (at the sides of the jaw), the over contracted muscles can relax and teeth grinding will reduce.